Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 • Use up to 3 whiteboards.

-So, while Zoom’s free plan does offer more in terms of features when compared to the free MS Teams plan, it only allows 40-minute meetings and doesn’t offer any cloud storage.
+So, while Zoom’s free plan does offer more in terms of features when compared to the free MS Teams plan (especially in terms of AI capabilities), it only allows 40-minute meetings and doesn’t offer any cloud storage.

 Zoom pricing plans